rakkaalhazimi/tRex-reinforcement-learning/README.md

 # Description

-This is a prebuilt trex runner from [wayou](https://github.com/wayou) repo's in here [link](git@github.com:rakkaalhazimi/tRex-reinforcement-learning.git)
+The trex runner game is from [wayou](https://github.com/wayou) repo's in [here](https://github.com/wayou/t-rex-runner).
+What I do here is just adding the setup for reinforcement learning.

 ![chrome offline game cast](src/assets/screenshot.gif)